M-kip/JavaScript-The-Definitive-Guide/ValuesTypesVariables/README.md

 ## Date and Times
  JavaScript include a Date() construcotr for creating date objects The date object exposes and API for simple date computations

+## String
+- A string is an immutable ordered sequence of 16bit values, each of which typically represents a Unicode character
+- The length of a String is usually the of of 16bit values it contains
+- String in javascript use zero base indexing
+**String Literal** is a string enclosed in double or single quotes **Java Standard dictates we write our string in single quotes**

+# Pattern Matching
+ JavaScript defines a RegExp() constructor for creating objects that represent textual patterns These patterns are described with regular expressions javascript adopts Perl's syntax for regular experssions.

+**Examples**
+- /^HMTL/ // Math the letters H T M L at the start of a string
+- /[1-9][1-9]*/ // Match a non-zero digit ,followed by any # of digits
+- /\bjavascript\b/i // Match "javascript" as a word, case-insensitive